contato@taxup.com.br São Paulo · Rio de Janeiro · Brasília

 A single window for retroactive credits

-Before the current PIS/COFINS regime ends (Jan 2027) and ICMS ends (by 2033), there is a limited window to recover retroactive credits not yet used — Theme 69 (exclusion of ICMS), Theme 779 (essential inputs), Theme 163 (INSS indemnity amounts), ICMS credits on fixed assets, overpaid ICMS-ST, and dozens of other theses.
+Before the current PIS/COFINS regime ends (Jan 2027) and ICMS ends (by 2033), there is a limited window to recover retroactive credits not yet used — Theme 69 (exclusion of ICMS), Theme 779 (essential inputs), STJ Theme 478 (employer-INSS indemnity amounts), ICMS credits on fixed assets, overpaid ICMS-ST, and dozens of other theses.

 After the regime ends, these credits do not disappear legally (the five-year statute of limitations still applies), but recovery becomes more complex because the collection system is different.
 Recovery is best pursued during 2026.